Executive Order On Improving the Nation’s Cybersecurity

 Hardware Supply Chain Security

-Sophisticated computer chips and electronics components like routers or servers used by the government contain many complex pieces from a global web of manufacturers and shippers that are hard to fully trace.
-By expanding oversight of the hardware supply chain flows through production, distribution, and transit, the odds of spotting tampering or fake components inserted to facilitate cyber espionage by adversary nations expand dramatically thanks to wider electronic inspection capacities at customs and postal facilities.
+By expanding oversight of the hardware supply chain flows through production, distribution, and transit, the odds of spotting altered or fake components inserted to facilitate cyber surveillance by rival nations expand dramatically thanks to wider electronic inspection capacities at customs and postal facilities.

 Critical Infrastructure Supply Chain Security

 Threats that could disrupt the consistent flow of equipment maintaining crucial power grids, water systems, hospitals, and other essential services represent catastrophe potentials.

-Because much of this infrastructure relies on specialized hardware/software vendors, new national security standards will press suppliers of these sectors to implement much stronger continuity protections.
+Because much of this infrastructure relies on specialized hardware or software vendors, new national security standards will press suppliers of these sectors to implement much stronger continuity protections.
 Data sharing around reliability to minimize outage risks that would debilitate society in attacks against these sensitive chains.

 International Supply Chain Security